agatafietko/serial_killers/README.md

 **Disclaimer**: This analysis is purely for academic and educational purposes.
 The subject matter is sensitive, and the data is presented objectively without any intent to glorify or sensationalize crime.

+## Interactive Notebook

+The `serial_killers_analysis.ipynb` notebook contains all the code and fully rendered visualizations.
+You can view this notebook directly on GitHub to see all the charts and analysis without having to run any code.
+The notebook features:

+- Markdown explanations before each section
+- Comments throughout the code
+- All visualizations rendered inline
+- A cohesive cool/dark color scheme appropriate for the subject matter
+- Professional presentation of sensitive data

 ## Analyses Performed

 1. **Top 10 Most Deadly Serial Killers**: Visualization of serial killers with the highest number of proven victims.